kestra-io/docs/content/docs/06.workflow-components/05.triggers/conditions.md

 icon: /docs/icons/concepts.svg
 ---

-Conditions are specific criteria or events that determine when a specific Triggers should create a new Execution.
+Conditions are specific criteria or events that determine when a specific triggers should create a new execution.
 Usually, they limit the scope of a trigger to a specific set of cases.

 For example, you can restrict a Flow trigger to a specific namespace prefix or execution status, and you can restrict a Schedule trigger to a specific time of the week or month.